-- NightTrace cannot control remote system tracing unless the host and target system have the same bit-size for addresses.
-Thus you cannot connect NightTrace to a 32-bit system from a 64-bit system, and vice versa. - NightTrace on a 32-bit system cannot analyze data from a 64-bit system.
+- NightTrace cannot control remote system tracing unless the host and target system have use the sambe bit-size for addresses.
+Thus you cannot connect NightTrace to a 32-bit system from a 64-bit system, and vice versa. - NightTrace and programs using the NightTrace Analysis API on a 32-bit system cannot analyze data from a 64-bit system.